fieldtrip/website/faq/how_can_i_test_for_correlations_between_neuronal_data_and_quantitative_stimulus_and_behavioural_variables.md

 - The _dependent-_ or _paired-samples T-statistic_ when the number of categories is equal to 2.
 In FieldTrip, this is implemented as **ft_statfun_depsamplesT**.
 - The _dependent-_ or _repeated-measures F-statistic_ when the number of categories is larger than 2.
 In FieldTrip, this is implemented as **ft_statfun_depsamplesF**.

 For quantitative independent variables, we have two test statistics, one for a between-UO and one for a within-UO design.
 In both cases, the test statistic is based on a regression of the dependent on the quantitative independent variable.
 In fact, the test statistic is a function of the regression coefficient and its standard error.
-The two test statistics are the followin
+The two test statistics are the following:

 - In a between-UO design we use the _independent samples regression T-statistic_.
 In FieldTrip, this is implemented as **ft_statfun_indepsamplesregrT**.
 - In a within-UO design we use the _dependent samples regression T-statistic_.
 In FieldTrip, this is implemented as **ft_statfun_depsamplesregrT**.